Hyperspectral photoluminescence and reflectance microscopy of 2D materials: Setup

 \section{Setup}

-The setup presented here is primarily designed to be used for whitelight reflection as well as for photoluminescence imaging.
+The setup presented here is designed to be used for both, white light reflection, as well as for photoluminescence imaging in the visible and near-infrared range (400-800 nm).
 In both modes, a line-focus is created on the sample.
 The reflected or emitted light from this line-shaped area is projected onto the entrance slit of an imaging spectrometer.
-In the spectrometer, this creates a two-dimensional image on the CCD camera with one dimension corresponding to wavelength and the other to a spatial dimension.
+In the spectrometer, this creates a two-dimensional image on the CCD camera, with one dimension corresponding to wavelength and the other corresponding to a spatial dimension.
 After the acquisition of such an image, the sample is moved along an axis perpendicular to the line-focus by a motorized mechanical stage.
-An overview of the setup is shown in \fig{fig:setup}.
+An overview of the setup, which is placed on an optical table, is shown in \fig{fig:setup}.

-The setup is equipped with several light sources for use in different types of experiments, which can be changed using flip mirrors.
-The line-focus is created in two different ways.
-Since the white light source (WLS, a 250 W tungsten-halogen lamp) is spatially extended, it needs to be spatially filtered in order to achieve a tight focus.
+The setup is equipped with several light sources, which can be changed using flip mirrors, including a 250 W tungsten-halogen lamp for white light experiments and a 40 mW, 532 nm continuous wave (cw) laser (Thorlabs DJ532-40).
+The line-focus is created in two different ways for these light sources.
+Since the white light source is spatially extended, it needs to be spatially filtered in order to achieve a tight focus.
 In point-scanning setups, this is typically achieved with a pinhole in the common focus plane of two lenses.
-Here, the pinhole is replaced by a slit of dimension \SI{20}{\micro \metre} $\times$ \SI{3}{\milli \metre} in between two achromatic doublet lenses.
+Here, the pinhole is replaced by a slit of dimension 20 \textmu m $\times$ 3 mm in between two achromatic doublet lenses.
 The second lens collimates the white light, which is focused onto the sample using an objective lens.
 In our setup, several objectives are available, including a 100$\times$, NA=0.9 objective.
 The dimension of the slit and the collimating lens are chosen such that the image of the slit on the sample is just below the resolution limit of the lens.
 This ensures that the width of the line is as small as it can be while maintaining an intensity high enough for fast image acquisition.

-For PL measurements, the cw laser is first expanded to exceed the dimension of the back aperture of the microscope objective.
-The laser beam is then passed through a cylindrical lens ($f_x = \infty $, $f_y = $ \SI{40}{cm}), which is placed at a distance of approximately $f_y$ in front of the microscope objective.
-Since the objective only focuses on the collimated dimension, a linefocus is generated on the sample plane.
+For PL measurements, different laser sources can be employed; here, we use a 532 nm continuous wave (cw) laser (Thorlabs DJ532-40).
+It is first expanded to exceed the dimension of the back aperture of the microscope objective.
+The laser beam is then passed through a cylindrical lens ($f_x = \infty $, $f_y = $ 40 cm), which is placed in front of the beam splitter, at a distance of approximately $f_y$ in front of the microscope objective.
+As the objective only focuses the collimated dimension, a line-focus is generated on the sample plane.